Geometric inequalities and rigidity of gradient shrinking Ricci solitons: Introduction

 for some positive number $\lambda$.
 Function $f$ is often called a \emph{potential} of the shrinker.
 For simplicity, we often normalize $\lambda=\frac 12$ by scaling the metric $g$ so that

 According to the work of \cite{[Ham],[CaNi]}, without loss of generality, adding $f$ by a constant if necessary, we can assume that equation \eqref{Eq1} simultaneously satisfies

 where $\R$ is the scalar curvature of $(M,g)$ and $\mu=\mu(g,1)$ is the entropy functional of Perelman \cite{[Pe]}; see also the detailed explanation in \cite{[LLW]} or \cite{[W20], [W20b]}.
-For a compact shrinker, $\mu$ has a lower bound; but for the non-compact case, we generally need to assume $\mu>-\infty$ so that our discussion makes sense.
+For a complete shrinker, $\mu$ is always finite, which has been confirmed in \cite{[LiWa]}.
 In particular, for the Euclidean space, we have $\mu=0$.
 In \cite{[LLW]}, Li, Li and Wang proved that $e^{\mu}$ is nearly equivalent to $V(p_0,1)$, i.e., the volume of geodesic ball $B(p_0,1)$ centered at point $p_0\in M$ and radius $1$.
 Here $p_0\in M $ is a point where $f$ attains its infimum, which always exists on shrinkers but possibly is not unqiue; see \cite{[HaMu]}.